Best Racket for Tennis Elbow

 A solid frame combined with total weight of only 11.6 ounces when strung ensures the you'll have as much power as possible to be able to compliment your aggressive playing style.

-The 9-point head light balance that this racket boats adds maneuverability, while the braided graphite and Kevlar construction allow for exceptional touch and immaculate playability.
+The 9-point head light balance that Wilson Pro Staff 97 boasts adds maneuverability, while the braided graphite and Kevlar construction allow for exceptional touch and immaculate playability.

 I'd have to say that this tennis elbow friendly racket is best suited for intermediate to professional level players.
 After all, it's design was patterned after the racket of choice of one of the world's greatest tennis players.